Usigned/java-starter/doc/concurrency.md

 - `Runnable` is more general
 - subclass `Thread` is easier to use but limited
 - In general, we should use the first way

+## Pausing Execution with Sleep

+`Thread.sleep` causes the current thread to suspend execution for a specified period.
+Two overloaded versions:

+- `Thread.sleep(millisecond)`
+- `Thread.sleep(millisecond, nanosecond)`

+> Note: these sleep times are not guaranteed to be precise, since they are limited by the facilities provided by the underlying OS.

+> `sleep throws InterruptedException` when another thread interrupts the current thread while `sleep` is active.

+## Interrupts